Most of our medical services are covered by insurance. We participate with the following insurance companies:

 - This is an amount the insurance company has set as your total out of your pocket costs per year.
 This amount does not usually include your deductible or co-payments but does include your co-insurance payments.
 After you reach your out of pocket maximum, your insurance company covers claims at 100%, so you no longer have to pay co-insurance amounts.

 - Choosing an in-network provider lowers your out-of-pocket expenses.
 In-network providers and those who “participate” with your insurance have agreed to provide discounted fees for their services to members.
 Providers who “participate” with your insurance company will accept the insurance payment as payment in full.
 You are only responsible for your in-network deductible, co-insurance (if any) and the co-payments listed in your specific plan.

 Out of Network Benefits

-Many insurance companies offer out of network benefits for providers that do not participate in their plan.
-Usually the out of pocket costs are higher.
+- Many insurance companies offer out of network benefits for providers that do not participate in their plan.
+Usually, the out of pocket cost is higher.
 Check with your insurance provider for more details.